QuantiModo/QuantiModo-Documentation/_posts/2016-01-06-higher-orange-consumptom-predicts-higher-overall-mood.md

 ### Study Abstract

 <p class="ng-binding">
   These data suggest with a high degree of confidence (p=0.002) that Orange (Foods) has a weakly positive predictive relationship (R=0.278) with Overall Mood (Emotions).
-The highest quartile of Overall Mood measurements were observed following an average 0.03serving Orange .
-The lowest quartile of Overall Mood measurements were observed following an average 0.03serving Orange .
+The highest quartile of Overall Mood measurements were observed following an average 0.03 servings of Oranges.
+The lowest quartile of Overall Mood measurements were observed following an average 0.03 servings of Oranges.
 </p>

 ### Study Background

 <p class="ng-binding">
-  In order to reduce suffering through the advancement of human knowledge, I havechosen to share my findings regarding the relationship of Orange on Overall Mood.
+  In order to reduce suffering through the advancement of human knowledge, I have chosen to share my findings regarding the relationship of Orange on Overall Mood.
 </p>

 ### Study Objective<a href="https://quantimo.do/wp-content/uploads/2016/01/Orange-vs-Overall-Mood-Scatterplot-e1452086834161.png" rel="attachment wp-att-19934"><img class=" wp-image-19934 alignright" src="https://quantimo.do/wp-content/uploads/2016/01/Orange-vs-Overall-Mood-Scatterplot-e1452086834161.png" alt="Orange vs Overall Mood Scatterplot" width="483" height="320" /></a>